-The Great Depression began on October 29, 1929, when the stock market crashed on what became known as Black Tuesday.
-By 1932, at least one-quarter of the American workforce was unemployed.
-President Franklin Roosevelt took office in 1933 and began a series of experimental projects and programs, known as the New Deal, focusing on Relief, Recovery, and Reform.
-Prior to the 1930s, the Federal Government had no role in housing private citizens; the social welfare of the public, in terms of housing, was left entirely to local governments and private charities (Robinson et al: 1999b: 5).
-The Depression focused the nation's attention on

-"the inequities of the housing market and on the smoldering slum problems ... devastated home ownership and the residential construction industry" (Robinson et al: 1999b: 1:12).
+Prior to the 1930s, the federal government had no role in housing private citizens; the social welfare of the public, in terms of housing, was left entirely to local governments and private charities (Robinson et al: 1999b: 5).
+The Great Depression of the 1930s focused the nation's attention on "the inequities of the housing market and on the smoldering slum problems ... devastated home ownership and the residential construction industry" (Robinson et al: 1999b: 1:12).

-Public housing in the United States was first implemented after many Americans lost their homes and livelihoods as a result of the economic crises.
-One of Roosevelt's responses was the Federal Housing Act of 1934, which established the basic format for public housing in which the government subsidizes the market value of the housing, and the creation of the Federal Housing Association (FHA) (Trotter 1958; Gotham 2000: 296).
+Public housing in the United States was first implemented during the 1930s when many Americans lost their homes and livelihoods as a result of the economic crises of the Great Depression.
+President Franklin D. Roosevelt responded with the Federal Housing Act of 1934, which established the basic format for public housing in which the government subsidizes the market value of the housing, and the creation of the Federal Housing Association (FHA) (Trotter 1958; Gotham 2000: 296).
 Public housing in the New Deal was also an employment program, as under the National Industrial Recovery Act, the formation of the Public Works Administration (PWA), which developed and built the first housing projects in the United States, led to the creation of many jobs in the construction industry (Aiken and Alford 1970).

 The socio-political environment during the early years of the Great Depression accommodated reformers who believed that that the federal government should subsidize social housing and build a noncommercial alternative housing sector.
-Many American housing activists envisioned public housing for the middle-class workforce as well as the poor.
+Many American housing activists envisioned public housing for the middle-class as well as the poor.